jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 ----

 *********************************************************************************
-extract get_current_age function
+extract calculate_age function
 *********************************************************************************

+Each :ref:`assertion<what is an assertion?>` in every test has calculation for the age

+* I go back to the terminal_ that is running the tests

-* Each :ref:`assertion<what is an assertion?>` in every test has calculation for the age, I add a :ref:`function<what is a function?>` to use to remove repetition of the calculation
+* I add a :ref:`function<what is a function?>` to use to remove repetition of the age calculation

   .. code-block:: python
     :lineno-start: 7
-    :emphasize-lines: 5-6
+    :emphasize-lines: 5-9

     def choose(*choices):
         return random.choice(choices)